 How well the immune system defends the body against each microorganism depends partly on a person's genetic make-up.

 Body temperature increases as a protective response to infection and injury.
-An elevated body temperature (fever) enhances the body’s defense mechanisms, although it can cause discomfort.
+An elevated body temperature (fever Fever in Adults Fever is an elevated body temperature that occurs when the body's thermostat (located in the hypothalamus in the brain) resets at a higher temperature, primarily in response to an infection... read more ) enhances the body’s defense mechanisms, although it can cause discomfort.

 A part of the brain called the hypothalamus controls body temperature.
 Fever results from an actual resetting of the hypothalamus's thermostat.
 The body raises its temperature to a higher level by moving (shunting) blood from the skin surface to the interior of the body, thus reducing heat loss.
 Shivering (chills) may occur to increase heat production through muscle contraction.
 The body's efforts to conserve and produce heat continue until blood reaches the hypothalamus at the new, higher temperature.
 The new, higher temperature is then maintained.
 Later, when the thermostat is reset to its normal level, the body eliminates excess heat through sweating and shunting of blood to the skin.

-Certain people (such as alcoholics, the very old, and the very young) are less able to generate a fever.
+Certain people (such as the very old, the very young, and people with an alcohol use disorder) are less able to generate a fever.
 These people may experience a drop in temperature in response to severe infection.